Show by Label

 Building a new 100MHz Differential Probe

-This post will describe the DIY build of a 1MHz, a 10MHz and a 100MHz differential probe with several power alternatives.
+This post will describe the DIY build of a new 1MHz, a 10MHz and a 100MHz differential probe with several power alternatives.

 Unfortunately, that 2017 design has some hard to get and rather expensive parts, especially the Opamps, the voltage regulator and also some hard to get capacitors.

-In early 2025, Bud has been looking into making the probe easier to build and make some needed improvements.
-He investigated the whole concept again and came-up with a main probe PCB that can be used to build a 10x 100MHz, a 10Mhz or a 1MHz version.
+In early 2025, Bud has started a new project to revisit the design and look into making the probe easier to build and make some desired and some needed improvements.
+He investigated the whole concept again and came-up with a main probe PCB that can be used to build a 10x 100MHz, a 10Mhz and a 1MHz version.
+The 10 and 1 MHz probes produce less noise.
 The other constraint on the earlier design was the external power supply.
-Now that we have USB-C PD capabilities, Bud added a number of power options that can be added to the probe to your liking.
-Another main issue that he wanted to address was a 3D printable housing and making the probe slimmer so it's easier to hold while probing around with it.
+Now that we have USB-C PD capabilities available to us, Bud added a number of power options that can be added to power the probe to your liking.

 What I'm going to build

 I already have the earlier 100MHz probe, but wanted to build another one so I can test it with my gear that is a little bit different from what Bud has or uses.
-More specifically, my DSO is a 300MHz version, and while he has a much more improved and new DSO (12-bit, touch screen, etc, etc. I'm jealous!) it is a 100MHz version.
+More specifically, my DSO is a 300MHz version, and while he has a modern and much more improved and new DSO (12-bit, touch screen, etc, etc. I'm jealous!) it is a 100MHz version.
 He has a function generator, but that only goes to 60MHz.
-I have a fast edge (<1ns) generator, and most importantly a VNA.
+I have a fast edge (<1ns) pulse generator, and also a nanoVNA.

 Building the 100MHz probe